Thinkwise/docs/docs/sf/service_tier.md

 *Target Folder*

-Of course, the built.bat script can also be executed from Eclipse, on the condition that a Maven installation is available in the Path variable.
+Of course, the built.bat script can also be executed from Eclipse on the condition that a Maven installation is available in the Path variable.

 ### Custom libraries